 - dry cleaning industry members other than owners and operators;

 - local governments.

 The Dry Cleaner Advisory Committee has been meeting periodically since December 1995 to advise the DEQ on policies and issues affecting the development and implementation of the Dry Cleaner program.
-For a list of members see Dry Cleaner Advisory Committee Members.

-Outreach and Technical Assistance
+Outreach and technical assistance